zakzaks/learning-next/README.md

 - Data fetching on Client Component using React `use` hook
 - Using `<Suspense />` to give loading indicator while pulling data
 - Form Validation on server using `useActionState`
+- Server Action that triggered using eventHandler and handled using `useTransition`